mikachu-at-deque/add-api-key/get-api-key.md

 ## Background

-Depending on the device(s) you will be performing testing on, you may need an API Key.
+Depending on the device(s) you will be performing testing on, you may need an API Key with axe DevTools Mobile.
 Please note:

 The API key is **required** when using:
 - Appium